-Important information on contraception, drug-drug interactions between ARV drugs and hormonal therapy drugs, and pregnancy is provided in the Women with HIV section.
+Important information on contraception, drug-drug interactions between ARV drugs and hormone therapy drugs, and pregnancy is provided in Women with HIV.
 Much of this information also applies to transgender and nonbinary individuals.
-Below are specific ART considerations for transgender and nonbinary people with pregnancy potential.
+Below are specific ART considerations for transgender and nonbinary people of childbearing potential.
 Clinicians who care for pregnant patients should also consult the current Perinatal Guidelines for a more in-depth discussion and guidance on managing these patients.

 Some transgender individuals use exogenous hormones and/or undergo gonadectomy for gender affirmation.
 Understanding exactly what interventions someone has undergone and the timeline for these interventions will clarify the patient's potential for pregnancy.
 Transgender individuals without a uterus (by birth or by hysterectomy) do not have pregnancy potential.
-For transgender people who retain a uterus and ovaries, ovulation may continue in the presence of hormone therapy, and fertility is possible.
-Gender-affirming surgeries do not impair fertility unless the uterus, ovaries, and vagina are removed.
+Ovulation may continue in the presence of hormone therapy in transgender people with a uterus and ovaries, and these individuals may retain their fertility.
+Genderaffirming surgeries do not impair fertility unless the uterus, ovaries, and vagina are removed.
+52,53

 All transgender people who have a uterus and ovaries and engage in sexual activity that could result in pregnancy should receive a pregnancy test prior to initiating ART (AIII).
+Data from an observational study in Botswana suggest that there is an increased risk of neural tube defects in infants born to those who were receiving dolutegravir at the time of conception; however, the risk of these defects is still low.
+Before initiating an integrase strand transfer inhibitor-based regimen in a person of childbearing potential, clinicians should review Table 6b for information to consider when choosing an ART regimen.
 All ART-naive persons who are pregnant should be started on ART for their health and to prevent transmission of HIV to the fetus.
 They should be counseled about ARV drug use during pregnancy, and clinicians should consult the Perinatal Guidelines when designing a regimen (AIII).
-Unless there are no alternative options, dolutegravir should not be prescribed for individuals who are pregnant and within 12 weeks post-conception; who are of childbearing potential, sexually active, and not using effective contraception; or who are contemplating pregnancy (AII).